hugodiz/TextUtilsDNA/Source/TextUtilsDNA/MaxHeapMechanics - NOTES.md

 This suggests a natural way to compare triplets, implemented in the "Precedes" function: "precedes" means "it's a better match".

-Under the hood, our heap is just an array with K+1 entries, BestK[x], where x = 0..K ; BestK[0] is never used, just ignore it Let's say K = 6.
+Under the hood, our heap is just an array with K+1 entries, BestK[x], where x = 0..K ; BestK[0] is never used, we can just ignore it.

+Let's say K = 6.
 Here's the heap structure

                                                   BestK[1]